 Plan user research for your service

-Agreeing your objectives and the approach you want to take for each development phase will help you build a service that meets the needs of your users.
+Agreeing your objectives and the approach you want to take will help you build a service that meets the needs of your users.

 Meeting the Digital Service Standard